sleepytaco/UnTube/README.md

 # UnTube

 A simple, comprehensive YouTube playlist manager web app powered by [YouTube Data API V3](https://developers.google.com/youtube/v3/).
 Built with ❤ using Django, htmx and Bootstrap.

+### _Note: I am currently working on redesigning UnTube with a React.js frontend and DRF for the backend.
+I will also be revising the project structure and using package managers to make it easier for people to run UnTube locally and contribute to this project.
+You can check my progress under the `django-react` branch._

 ## About